I move amendment No. 1:

-By way of a prefacing remark, which will hopefully help to save a lot of time later, this is a very difficult and tragic situation for Members who are opposed to the Bill.
+By way of a prefacing remark which will I hope help to save a lot of time later, this is a very difficult and tragic situation for those Members who are opposed to the Bill.
 I do not intend to speak for longer than is necessary on the amendments that I will be proposing.
 If I repeat myself, it will be accidental.
-I want to say as much as I need to say to get what is important on the record but I will certainly not engage in any kind of parliamentary tactic.
-This issue is too serious and too tragic for that.
-I hope that we will give each other some space and avoid any sledging or parliamentary obstructive tactics as we go through this.
+I want to say as much as I need to say to indicate what is important but I will certainly not engage in any parliamentary tactic.
+This issue is too serious and tragic for that.
+I hope we will give each other some space and avoid any sledging or parliamentary obstructive tactics as we go through the Bill.

 The Minister referred to the reality of women travelling.
-Part of the context for this is that an analysis was never done on how many more might travel in the future as a result of this legislation and, therefore, it is not just about a reality that will somehow be transposed into law.
-We had a person from the Institute of Obstetricians and Gynaecologists talking about the Scottish figure of 11,000 abortions a year as being somehow suggestive of an unmet need given that Scotland has a similar population to Ireland.
+Part of the context for this is that an analysis was never made of how many more might travel in the future as a result of this legislation.
+Therefore, it is not just about a reality that will somehow be transposed into law.
+We had a person from the Institute of Obstetricians and Gynaecologists talking about the Scottish figure of 11,000 abortions a year as being somehow suggestive of an unmet need, given that Scotland has a similar population to Ireland.
 It did not happen before the referendum but for the first time it is emerging that there is an expectation that we might have an increased abortion reality.
 I fear that perhaps it will be very different from the current reality that the Minister describes some time in the future.

 The Minister also briefly mentioned mental health and its importance.
 I agree with him.
 I have been falsely, wrongly and crazily accused of denying the existence of mental health or somehow denying the existence of mental health problems.
-The only point I have ever made on this issue, which has never been contradicted, is that there is no evidence to show that abortion helps where mental health is the health ground on which abortion is being sought.
-That is why leading academic experts have questioned the current law in Britain and that is why I have been, and will be, critical of the failure to distinguish in these areas and had Senator Ruane not withdrawn her amendment, that is the point I would have made.
+The only point I have ever made on this issue which has never been contradicted is that there is no evidence to show that abortion helps where mental health is the health ground on which abortion is being sought.
+That is why leading academic experts have questioned the current law in Britain and why I have been and will be critical of the failure to distinguish in these areas.
+Had Senator Ruane not withdrawn her amendment, that is the point I would have made.
 Medicine should always be evidence based.
 Abortion under some headings in this legislation is bring presented as medicine.
-It is not evidence based, however.
+However, it is not evidence based.